pedmiston/mozilla-fellows/application.md

 # What is your research focus?

 I study cultural evolution, specifically the evolution of cultural products like language.
-Why is language adaptive for humans from a cognitive/behavioral perspective?
-What does language afford that nonverbal means of communication do not?
-Language is the bedrock of culture, providing the best data we have to study the evolution of cultural products.
-Right now I'm studying Wikipedia as a model organism for the study of cultural evolution.
+Why is language adaptive and what does it afford that nonverbal means of communication do not?
+Right now I'm studying how the products of human collaboration (e.g., Wikipedia articles) evolve over time.

 # Describe to us your current research team.